imaliyov/gradient_descent_exp/README.md

  For the moment the code works for 5 centers with given coordinates which are (ratom(i,:)) but it can be easily generalized to any number and any geometrical configuration of parameters.
-The code allows precise and simple fitting parameters optimization for different particular cases.The code also performs the integration of the fitted function over the selected region of 2D space.(however, this part is still in the developement phase).
+The code allows precise and efficient fitting parameters optimization for different particular cases.The code also performs the integration of the fitted function over the selected region of 2D space.(however, this part is still in the developement phase).